What influences UK gas prices? Everything you need to know

 Run a price comparison now to find out the latest business gas prices.

 Here in the UK, we have our own 'homemade' gas supply, which comes mainly from the North Sea.
-But this only meets around half of the UK's demand, which means our supply needs to be topped up with imports from other countries.
-Most gas is imported from Norway, but we also import liquefied natural gas (LNG) from the USA, Qatar, and others.
+But this only meets around half of the UK's demand, which means our supply needs topping up with imports from other countries.
+Most gas is imported from Norway, but we also import liquefied natural gas (LNG) from the USA, Qatar, and other countries.

-These global markets can be affected by global incidents, from natural disasters to political instability, so it's easy to see why gas prices can be so volatile.
+This increases our reliance on imported gas, which can leave us vulnerable to the price shocks we saw in 2022.
+This is because global markets can be affected by a range of incidents, from natural disasters to political instability.
+It's easy to see why gas prices can be so volatile.

 Climate change concerns are also influencing the way we use our business energy supplies.
 The government is encouraging businesses to decrease fossil fuel energy use and is even penalising heavy users.
 Let's take a closer look at how all of these factors influence the rates you pay for gas at your business.